 At a Glance - General Multiplication of Polynomials

 Alas, there are no quick and easy patterns to use when we're multiplying any two polynomials that don't fit the description of one of our special cases.
-We only need to apply the distributive property and apply the distributive property again.
+We just need to apply the distributive property and apply the distributive property again.
 And maybe once more, being careful to write down all the intermediate work.
 As the polynomials become more complex, there's more work to write down, but the problems don't become harder...just longer.
 You may want to free up some time in your afternoon schedule.

 Find (5x2 + 3x + 7)(-2x3 – 4x2 + 3x + 4).